1st August 2017 (Version O)

 Sensitive personal information, e.g. racial or ethnic origin, membership of a professional or trade association, membership of a trade union, criminal record, will only be collected with the client’s consent and where it is necessary for, or directly related to, the organisation’s employment, training and assessment functions.

 Legislation and contract conditions require that selected information be reported to government departments and/or agencies.
 These may include:

-- Australian Government departments including the Department of Employment (DE), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink
+- Australian Government departments including the Department of Jobs and Small Business (DJSB), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink

 - State Governments including NSW Department of Industry and QLD Department of Education and Training (DET)